purvalpatel/jupyterhub-helm/README.md

 Jupyerhub installation with Kubernetes:
 The setup is done through the official documentation - https://z2jh.jupyter.org/en/stable/

+Note: This is the research document of jupyterhub setup with helm.

 Project workflow
 -------------------------
 1. Helm installation